avesbox/acanthis/.website/defining-schemas.md

 ### `partial()`

-To make all properties of the object schema nullabe, you can use the `partial()` method.
+The `partial()` method makes all properties of the object schema nullable.

 ```dart
 final person = object({